Human rights in Niger: Prison and detention center conditions

-As of 2006, conditions in all 35 of the country's prisons were poor and life-threatening.
-Prisons were underfunded, understaffed, and overcrowded.
-For example, in Niamey's civil prison, there were approximately 720 prisoners in a facility built for 350; at year's end an estimated 550 of them were awaiting trial.
-Family visits were allowed, and prisoners could receive supplemental food, medicine, and other necessities from their families; however, nutrition, sanitation, and health conditions were poor, and deaths occurred from AIDS, tuberculosis, and malaria.
+As of 2024, Niger's 41 prisons held 15,831 inmates living in poor and potentially life-threatening conditions.
+Sixty-two percent of detainees were held in pretrial detention and were mixed with convicted prisoners in the same cell blocks.
+The prison system is largely underfunded, understaffed, and chronically overcrowded; for example, Niamey's civil prison had an overcrowding rate of 400% in 2024.
+Family visits were permitted, and prisoners could receive supplemental food, medicine, and other necessities from relatives.
+However, nutrition, sanitation, and healthcare conditions remained poor, and deaths occurred from AIDS, tuberculosis, and malaria.

 Corruption among prison staff is rampant.

-Prisoners could bribe officials to leave prison for the day and serve their sentences in the evenings.
-Some prisoners bribed officials to serve their sentences in the national hospital in Niamey.
-Pretrial detainees were held with convicted prisoners.
+Some prisoners, known as the Sarki (meaning “chief” in Hausa) and his associates, exercise control within the prisons, collecting payments, enforcing disciplinary measures, and participating in the internal surveillance system under the supervision of the prison administration.

-Human rights observers, including the International Committee of the Red Cross (ICRC), the Nigerien Commission on Human Rights and Fundamental Liberties, and various NGOs, were granted unrestricted access to prisons and detention centers and conducted visits during the year.
+Human rights observers, including the International Committee of the Red Cross (ICRC), the Nigerien Commission on Human Rights and Fundamental Liberties, and various NGOs, used to be granted unrestricted access to prisons and detention centers and conducted visits during the year.
+However, since the 2024 military coup, access to prisons has been severely restricted.